top of page

 • How long will my first visit be?

-Evaluation visits are typically one hour.
+Evaluation visits are typically 90 minutes.
 If you feel your case is more complex and will require additional time, please contact our office so we can discuss scheduling accordingly.

 • How many visits will I need?